Do you have a property you would like to let out to tenants?

-At Amber Properties we offer three main services: Fully Managed, HMO Management and Let Only
+Amber Properties offers three main services for landlords: Fully Managed, HMO Management and Let Only.

 After the property is let, the landlord is solely responsible for any issues that arise.